top of page

 There are days

-when a woman looks at herself in the mirror in the morning
+when a woman looks into the mirror in the morning

 and thinks for the first time in years: